-The YAC meets monthly during the school year to learn and accesses the needs of the youth in Otsego County.
-These dedicated students attend training sessions, work on fund development, are involved with community engagement and volunteerism, review grant proposals, participate in site visits to grantee organizations, make grant recommendations and perform community service projects.
+The YAC meets monthly during the school year to learn and access the needs of the youth in Otsego County.
+These dedicated students:

-To learn more about YAC or to join, please contact Karin Beyer at 989-731-0597 or email [email protected] or fill out the Membership Application.
+To learn more about YAC or to join, please contact Karin Beyer at 989-731-0597 or email [email protected] To apply for YAC membership scan the QR Code below: